JiFish/discord-ai-storyteller/readme.md

 - `files.game`: Default: `game_context.yaml`.
 The file where the bot's game state is saved.
 - `files.backup_dir`: Default: `backups`.
 Directory where game context backups are stored.
 - `files.instructions`: Default: `instructions.md`.
 File containing instructions sent using the `!instructions` admin command.
+- `files.adventure_logs`: The directory where adventure logs will be stored.
+Set to `false` to disable adventure log.

 ## Experimental Features
 - `experimental.image_generation`: Default: `false`.
 To enable, set to a dict of params to pass to openAI's [create image API](https://platform.openai.com/docs/api-reference/images/create).
 The scene description will be appended to `experimental.image_generation.prompt`.
 The extra value `experimental.image_generation.prompt_length` sets the maximum length of the combined prompt.
 When enabled, you can use the `!picture` admin command.